Above: The boat ride into the rafting resort at Ratchaprapha Dam, or Cheow Lan Dam, in Surat Thani in October 2020.

 The tour was done in a long-tail boat accompanied by a guide from the resort, Khun Apple.
 Along the ride, she recited tidbits and stories about the dam, pointing to us some significant areas and habitats of elephants, monkeys, hornbills, etc. The soaring limestone cliffs and the emerald-green waters are everywhere.
 It was just stunning.

 We were lucky that this tour was made almost private for us.
 Other groups, one in large, about 10 people, and another in couple, decided to make their own separate tours, hence there were just two of us and only another couple who hailed, on a big bike, no less, from Pattani.
-There was plenty of time for us to take pictures in front of the boat just like below.

 6:00 p.m. – The tour took about two hours.
 We snapped may be hundreds of pictures and video clips.
 The scenes that I had been dreaming of, seeing other people’s experiences, were right here in front of me.
 Dreamlike, so special.
 And that it was dinner time.